ToshY/BunnyNet-PHP/docs/BaseRequest.md

   'Type' => 0,
 ]);
 ```

 *Note*:

 * `CacheControlBrowserMaxAgeOverride` and `CacheControlBrowserMaxAgeOverride` accept any values in seconds.
-  The UI will show the value `Match Server Cache Expiration` but the value updated through the API will be honored.
+The UI will
+  show the value `Match Server Cache Expiration` but the value updated through the API will be honored.
 * `OriginShieldZoneCode` accepts either the 2 digit code `FR` (France, Paris) or `IL` (Illinois, Chicago).
-  or
 * `WAFEnabled` and `WAFEnabledRules` are not yet implemented.
-This feature is currently being worked on and does
+This feature is currently being worked on and does not
-  not have an ETA.
-It is advised to not update these values until the feature is implemented and are therefore removed
+  have an ETA.
+It is advised **not** to update these values until the feature is implemented, therefore these options
-  from the example above.
+  are removed from the example above.

 ---

 #### Delete pull zone.

 ```php
 $bunnyBase->deletePullZone(1);
 ```

 ---

 #### Delete edge rule.

 ```php
 $bunnyBase->deleteEdgeRule(1, 'b697018b-a587-403f-b0d0-aa5062ff7467');
 ```

 ---

 #### Add or update edge rule.

 ```php
 $bunnyBase->addOrUpdateEdgeRule(1, [
     'Guid' => 'b697018b-a587-403f-b0d0-aa5062ff7467',